nathants/bsv/readme.md

 - [bcountrows](#bcountrows) - count rows as i64
 - [bcut](#bcut) - select some columns
 - [bdedupe](#bdedupe) - dedupe identical contiguous rows by the first column, keeping the first
+- [bdedupe-hash](#bdedupe-hash) - dedupe rows by hash of the first column, keeping the first
 - [bdropuntil](#bdropuntil) - for sorted input, drop until the first column is gte to VALUE
 - [bhead](#bhead) - keep the first n rows
 - [blz4](#blz4) - compress bsv data